 In August 2021, Vaxxinity entered into a license agreement (the "Platform License Agreement") with UBI and certain of its affiliates that expanded intellectual property rights previously licensed under previously issued license agreements with UBI.
 As part of the agreement, Vaxxinity obtained a worldwide, sublicensable (subject to certain conditions), perpetual, fully paid-up, royalty-free license to research, develop, make, have made, utilize, import, export, market, distribute, offer for sale, sell, have sold, commercialize or otherwise exploit peptide-based vaccines in the field of all human prophylactic and therapeutic uses, except for such vaccines related to human immunodeficiency virus (HIV), herpes simplex virus (HSE) and Immunoglobulin E (IgE).
 The patents and patent applications licensed under the Platform License Agreement include claims directed to a CpG delivery system, artificial T helper cell epitopes and certain designer peptides and proteins utilized in UB-612.
-As described above, in consideration for the Platform License Agreement, the Company issued to UBI a warrant to purchase Class A common stock (the "UBI Warrant").
+In consideration for the Platform License Agreement, the Company issued to UBI a warrant to purchase Class A common stock (the "UBI Warrant").

-The Company considered ASC 805, "Business Combinations" ("ASC 805") and ASC 730, "Research and Development" ("ASC 730") in determining how to account for the issuance of the Class A common stock warrants.
-The Class A common stock warrants were issued to a related party in exchange for a license agreement.
-The majority of the voting interests in the related party and that of the Company were held by a group of immediate family members, at the time of the transaction, and as such the transaction constitutes a common control transaction, which requires the license to be accounted for at the carrying value in the books of the transferor.
-As the related party did not have any basis in the assets licensed, there was no accounting impact for the Company.
+The Company considered ASC 805, "Business Combinations" ("ASC 805") and ASC 730, Research and Development" ("ASC 730") in determining how to account for the license agreement acquired and the issuance of the UBI Warrant.
+The majority of the Voting interests in UBI and in the Company were held by a group of immediate family members, at the time of the transaction, and as such the transaction constitutes a common control transaction, which requires the license to be accounted for at the carrying value in the books of the transferor and the excess of consideration paid over the carrying value as a capital transaction.